 SIP Identity Header Example for SHAKEN

-IETF RFC 8224 [Ref 13] defines the Identity header field for SIP.
+IETF RFC 8224 [Ref 13] defines the SIP Identity header field.
 It uses the PASSporT as a basis for creation of the Identity header field in SIP INVITE messages.

 An example of an INVITE with an Identity header field is as follows: